 The Netherlands has a modern Arbitration Act (revised in 2015), securing efficiency and flexibility of the arbitral process by providing an extensive degree of party autonomy and limiting administrative burdens and procedural delays.
-The main features of the legal framework for arbitration in the Netherlands under the Dutch Arbitration Act are discussed below.
-Subsequently, the most recent arbitration developments in the Netherlands are addressed.
+The main features of the legal framework for arbitration in the Netherlands under the Dutch Arbitration Act will be discussed below.
+Subsequently, the most recent arbitration developments in the Netherlands will be addressed.